rishabhk108/AdvancedOptML/README.md

 # Grading
 - 10% for Class Participation (Interaction, asking questions, answering questions)
-- 40% Paper Presentations (2 papers per student)
+- 40% Paper Presentations (1-2 papers per student)
 - 50% for the Final Project
+    - Take a new dataset/problem and study how existing optimization algorithms work on them
+    - Take an existing problem and compare all optimization algorithms with your implementation from scratch
+    - Design a ML optimization toolkit with algorithms implemented from scratch -- if one of you would like to extend my current python demos for optimization, that will be an awesome contribution and I might pick it up for my future classes and acknowledge you :)

 # Other Similar Courses
 - Convex Optimization: https://blogs.princeton.edu/imabandit/orf523-the-complexities-of-optimization/